ARMA Cell: A Modular and Effective Approach for Neural Autoregressive Modeling: Numerical experiments

 \subsubsection{Univariate and multivariate time series}

-We use the m4~\citep{Makridakis.2018}, traffic~\citep{yu.2016}, electricity~\citep{yu.2016} and exchange~\citep{Lai.2018} dataset, all openly accessible and commonly used in time series forecast benchmarks.
-Further background on every dataset and details on pre-processing can be found in the Supplementary Material~\ref{app:benchmarkdesc}.
+We use the m4~\cite{Makridakis.2018}, traffic~\cite{yu.2016}, and electricity~\cite{yu.2016} dataset, all openly accessible and commonly used in time series forecast benchmarks.
+Further background on every dataset and details on pre-processing can be found in the Supplementary Material.
 As all datasets come with multiple time series, we use these datasets both for testing the performance on univariate and multivariate time series.
-For univariate time series, this is done by training a model for every dimension and averaging the results over the different multivariate dimensions.
+For univariate time series, this is done by training a local model for every dimension and averaging the results over the different multivariate dimensions.
+The multivariate comparison is based on the predictions of a single global model.

-\paragraph{Univariate time series} Results of univariate benchmarks are summarized in Table~\ref{t-benchmark}.
-The comparisons suggest that the two ARMA cells and the other neural cells perform equally well on the Exchange dataset, but the ARMA cells outperform on the other datasets.
-The classical ARMA model is competitive for the m4 dataset, but again worse than its neural pendant on Traffic, Electricity, and Exchange.
+\paragraph{Univariate time series.} Results of univariate benchmarks are summarized in Table~\ref{t-benchmark}.
+The comparisons suggest that ARMA cells, either in the shallow or deep variant, outperform on all studied datasets.
+The classical ARMA model is competitive for the m4 dataset, but again worse than its neural pendant on Traffic, and Electricity.

-\paragraph{Multivariate time series} For the multivariate time series benchmarks, we observe that model performance is in general worse than when performing hyperparameter optimization and model training for each time series individually, as done for the univariate time series benchmark.
+\paragraph{Multivariate time series.} For the multivariate time series benchmarks, we observe that model performance is in general worse than when performing hyperparameter optimization and model training for each time series individually, as done for the univariate time series benchmark.
 Finding architectures better suited to the individual time series seems to outweigh the additional information from observing the comovement of multiple time series simultaneously.
-In the comparison of different forecasting approaches for multivariate dimensions, the performance of the ARMA cells is either notably better than the other neural cells but on par with the classical ARMA model (Traffic), better than the ARMA model but on par with the other neural cells (Exchange, Electricity), or outperforms all other approaches (m4).
+In the comparison of different forecasting approaches for multivariate dimensions, the performance of the ARMA cells is either notably better than the other neural cells but on par with the classical ARMA model (Traffic), or outperforms all other approaches (m4).
+Only for the Electricity dataset, the ARMA cells yield a slightly worse MSE compared to the DeepSimple cell.